arthur-bauer/ReleaseNoteMaker/README.md

 2015-12-16
 *Changes from `v0.1` to `v0.2`:*

+* Updated the Markdown output a bit
 * Bugfix: Added output for latest changes again
 * F001: Rename first and last commit in output - FIXED
 * Added header and changed access rights to make the script executable
 * Adjusted Markdown output
 * Removed path to project from Release notes header
+* Improved markdown for subline

 ## v0.3
 **Third release**